Characterization of positive definite, radial functions on free groups: Preliminaries

-Besides Schoenberg's theorem, there is also another classical result which relates a conditionally negative definite kernel with a function on a Hilbert space.
+\item For each $t > 0$, the function $\varphi_{t} : G \to \mathbb{C}$ defined by $\varphi_{t} (g) := e^{- t \psi(g)}$ is positive definite. \end{enumerate} \end{lemma} Besides Schoenberg's theorem, there is also another classical result which relates a conditionally negative definite kernel with a function on a Hilbert space.
 However, this requires some additional assumption that the kernel is real valued and is zero on the diagonal.

 \begin{lemma} Let $G$ be a group.
 Let $\psi : G \to \mathbb{R}$ be a real-valued function where $\psi (e) = 0$.
 Then, the following are equivalent.

 \begin{enumerate} \item $\psi$ is conditionally negative definite on $G$.